Sarabha Sastri: Origin of the Carnatic Flute

 Until the late 19th century, the Carnatic flute (better known in Tamil as the pullanguzhal), an 8-hole bamboo flute, the South Indian equivalent of the North Indian 6-hole bansuri flute, had never been used in Carnatic concerts.
 Sharaba Shastri has been characterised by his followers as a musical genius after experimenting and creating the Carnatic flute.
 He is also known for bringing the Carnatic flute to the fore of Carnatic music concerts as an influential instrument.

 The Sharaba Shastri style or bani of playing was established and was carried on by his disciple Sanjeeva Rao.
 However it was the self-taught "Mali" who brought a revolution in popularising the Carnatic flute and whose legacy was carried on by Ramani and other national and international disciples of Mali.

 The fingering technique invented by Sarabha Shastri was as highly scientific, and as accurate as a keyboard.
 The minutest oscillations required for the intricate gamakas of Carnatic music were covered by this fingering system.
 By progressing from playing only simple tunes to the ability of producing full-fledged kritis complete with the nuances of every raga, the flute came on par with the veena as a concert instrument.
 No recordings of his playing survive, and apart from stray references in larger works, little has been written about his music.
-We only know his music through his student, the legendary Palladam Sanjiva Rao.
+We only know his music through his student, Palladam Sanjiva Rao.

 Sanskrit Scholar

-Sastri was a great scholar and used to have discussions with other scholars such as Thirupalanam Panchapakesa Sastrigal, Sulamangalam Vaidyanatha Bhagavathar and others.
+Sastri was a scholar and used to have discussions with other scholars such as Thirupalanam Panchapakesa Sastrigal, Sulamangalam Vaidyanatha Bhagavathar and others.
 Music scholars such as Thirukodikaval Krishna Iyer, "Fiddle" Govindasamy Pillai, Pattanam Subramaniya Iyer, Thanjavur Krishna Bhagavathar, Mridangam Narayanaswamy Appa, Mridangam Azhaga Nambi Pillai, Kumbakonam Sivakolundu and Tirumarugal Natesa Nayakarar were his contemporaries and used to accompany him in his concerts.